Cardinal virtues: In relation to the seven deadly sins

 In the High Middle Ages, some authors opposed the seven virtues (cardinal plus theological) to the seven deadly sins.
 However, “treatises exclusively concentrating on both septenaries are actually quite rare.” and “examples of late medieval catalogues of virtues and vices which extend or upset the double heptad can be easily multiplied.”
 And there are problems with this parallelism:

 Contemporary thought

 Jesuit scholars Daniel J. Harrington and James F. Keenan, in their Paul and Virtue Ethics (2010), argue for seven "new virtues" to replace the classical cardinal virtues in complementing the three theological virtues, mirroring the seven earlier proposed in Bernard Lonergan's Method in Theology (1972): "be humble, be hospitable, be merciful, be faithful, reconcile, be vigilant, and be reliable".

 Allegory

-The Cardinal Virtues are often depicted as female allegorical figures and were a popular subject for funerary sculpture.
+The Cardinal Virtues are often depicted as female allegorical figures.
+These were a popular subject for funerary sculpture.
 The attributes and names of these figures may vary according to local tradition.

+Yves Decadt, a Flemish artist, has created a series of artworks titled “Falling Angels: Allegories about the 7 Sins and 7 Virtues for Falling Angels and other Curious Minds”.
+The series explores the topic of morality, sins, and virtues, which have dominated Western cultures for more than 2000 years.
+In this work, Decadt follows in the footsteps of Pieter Breughel, who made a series of sketches on the 7 sins and 7 virtues about 500 years ago.
+The work takes the viewer on an adventurous trip through time and across the barriers and edges of reality, mythology, religion, and culture.

+The virtues in art

 In many churches and artwork the Cardinal Virtues are depicted with symbolic items: